GeoffTheGreat/top-landing-page-project/README.md

 ## credits

-- image for the hero section goes to Photo by Tim Mossholder on Unsplash
+- image for the hero Photo by Tim Mossholder on Unsplash

+- forrest trail in info Photo by Sharissa Johnson on Unsplash

+- open field in info Photo by ON MY BLUE JEANS on Unsplash

+- mountains in the info Photo by Mark West on Unsplash

+- climb mountains in the info Photo by Tyler Reynolds on Unsplash